List of active Royal Australian Navy ships: Anzac class

-There are eight frigates of the Anzac class.
+There are seven Frigates of the Anzac class (the lead ship of the class has been retired).
 These were commissioned from 1996 to 2006 as part of a joint program with New Zealand, whose navy operates an additional two examples.
 Derived from Blohm + Voss' MEKO modular ship family and designated the MEKO 200 ANZ by that company, the ships were built in Australia by Tenix in Williamstown, Victoria.
 They are designated as helicopter frigates (FFH) by the RAN, and are designed to be capable of both mid-level patrol and blue water operations.
 In 2010, these vessels began to receive upgrades to their anti-ship missile defence (ASMD) capabilities.

 Patrol and defence

+Arafura class

+The Arafura-class is a new fleet of offshore patrol vessels being built for the Royal Australian Navy.
+Originally, the plan was to replace 26 older ships from four different classes with 20 versatile vessels under the SEA 1180 project, each designed to take on a range of tasks like border patrol, mine clearance, and hydrographic surveys using modular mission systems.
+However, in 2013, the government decided to fast-track the replacement of the aging Armidale-class patrol boats using an existing ship design, while extending the service life of the other vessels.
+This led to the current Offshore Patrol Vessel (OPV) program, which initially aimed 12 ships and a later proposal of expanded to it 14 with the addition of 2 mine countermeasure variants under a separate project, SEA 1905.
+This number was then reduced to just 6 of the original design as part of the 2024 Defence Strategic Review.